 Lower Carbon Services

-PURSUING LOWER-CARBON ENERGY SOURCES
+PURSUING LOWER CARBON ENERGY SOURCES

 Our objective is to thrive in this energy transition as a low cost, lower carbon energy provider.
-Woodside’s carbon capture and storage (CCS), carbon capture and utilisation (CCU) and Offsets have key roles to play.
+Woodside’s CCS, CCU, and offsets have key roles to play.

 Our approach to carbon management

-We are also investing in the new energy products and lower-carbon services our customers need as they decarbonise.
-This includes progressing opportunities such as carbon capture and storage, and carbon capture and utilisation.
-We have targeted $5 billion investment1 in new energy products and lower-carbon services by 2030.
+We are also investing in the new energy products and lower carbonservices our customers need as they decarbonise.
+This includes progressing opportunities such asCCS, andCCU.
+We have a target of US $5 billion investment in new energy products and lower carbon services by 2030.1,2 We have also adopted a new emissions abatement target to take final investment decisions on new energy products and lower carbon services by 2030, with total abatement capacity of 5 Mtpa CO2-e.3,4

 Hydrogen